Legal Pathways to Deep Decarbonization: Postscript

 48 ELR 10875

-This article is based on the introduction is to a new book, Legal Pathways to Deep Decarbonization in the United States (Environmental Law Institute Press, Michael B. Gerrard & John C. Dernbach eds., forthcoming 2019).
+This article is based on the introduction Legal Pathways to Deep Decarbonization in the United States (Environmental Law Institute Press, Michael B. Gerrard & John C. Dernbach eds.
+2019).
 It is entitled a postscript because it was published at the end of a year-long series of chapters from the book that were published as articles in the Environmental Law Reporter.

 The book is a playbook of legal pathways for enabling the United States to address what is perhaps the greatest problem facing this country and the rest of humanity.
 It identifies hundreds of legal options for reducing U.S. greenhouse gas (GHG) emissions by at least 80% from 1990 levels by 2050.
 In U.S. football, a playbook is a comprehensive listing of all of the plays that can be employed by a particular team.
 In any one game, some of these plays will be used, and some will not, depending on the circumstances.
 But coaches and other decision makers for the team draw from the playbook to employ an appropriate combination of plays in order to win.
 Similarly, this book attempts to provide a comprehensive description and explanation of legal pathways to decarbonize the U.S. economy.
 It is likely that not all of them will be used, but public and private decision makers can employ various combinations of these pathways to achieve the needed reductions in U.S. greenhouse gas emissions.